hathibelagal-dev/instantpolyglot/docs/eng/Dinka.md

 **Raan ëbɛ̈n acï dhiëëth ke lääu nhom ku le gup duɔ̈ɔ̈r ciɛ̈ɛ̈ŋ.
 Keek aacï yiëk puɔ̈u ku nhialic ku aabï rëër ke cït mïth ë tim.**

-"All human beings are born free and equal in dignity and rights.
-They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood."
+“All human beings are born free and equal in dignity and rights.
+They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.”

 (Article 1 of the Universal Declaration of Human Rights)